NHSDigital/IOPS-FHIR-Simplifier-Backup/Pathology/backup/guides/Copy-of--FHIR-Implementation-Guide-Template-2.0/Home/Design/Background.page.md

 * The laboratory may issue one or more **interim reports** before sending a final report.

 ### User Stories, Personas and Journey Maps
-A set of detailed **User Stories** has been developed to provide further business context for this specification.
+A set of detailed **User Stories** has been developed to provide further business context for this implementation guide.
 These can be found on the [Pathology Standards and Implementation work space](https://nhsengland.kahootz.com/PathologyandDiagnostics/view?objectID=37638416), together with other related artefacts such as **Personas** and **Journey Maps**.

 ### Current GP Practice Pathology Data Flows
 The following diagram illustrates the types of systems and associated data flows that are currently used to support GP practice requested pathology tests: